Idea

 Being innovative is important except if you innovate for innovation’s sake.

-The first solution you come up with might not be the best so keep an open mind to throwing things out and trying again.
-Or better yet, come up with the solution, set it aside, and try to come up with an even better solution.
-You could do this 2, 3, or more times and you might surprise yourself.
+The first solution you come up with might not be the best, so be open to discarding it and trying again.
+Better yet, come up with the solution, set it aside, and try to come up with an even better solution.
+You could do this two, three, or more times, and you might surprise yourself.

-Be sure you know what’s available for innovations, though.
-That means staying hungry, staying foolish, and staying up-to-date on technology.
-But at the same time don’t simply look for ways to use something just to be able to use it.
+Be sure you know what innovations are available, though.
+That means staying hungry, staying foolish, and staying up to date on technology.
+But at the same time, don’t simply look for ways to use something just to be able to use it.
 We’ve seen this happen way too many times with Articulate Rise.
-It’s a good tool but it simply doesn’t fit every type of training.
+It’s a good tool, but it simply doesn’t fit every type of training.

-This will help you stay ahead of the curve and ensure that you are providing the best learning experience possible without distractions that don’t contribute to the success of the project.
+This will help you stay ahead of the curve and provide the best learning experience possible without distractions that don’t contribute to the project’s success.

 9) Communicate

 Communication is an essential skill of instructional designers.
 No project can be a success without communicating thoroughly and regularly.
-You should always be asking questions and checking in with subject matter experts (SMEs), business partners, and all other stakeholders.
+Always ask questions and check with subject matter experts (SMEs), business partners, and other stakeholders.

-You’re more at risk of under-communicating than overcommunicating.
-Be sure to remember that when you think you might be emailing someone too much.
-It’s always nice to understand beforehand what method of communication everyone prefers so you can go where they are.
+You’re more at risk of under-communicating than over-communicating.
+Remember that when you think you might be emailing someone too much.
+It’s always nice to understand beforehand what method of communication everyone prefers so you can reach them where they are.

 And don’t hesitate to schedule a meeting if necessary.
-Yes, we should stay away from pointless meetings but if the need requires a meeting, schedule one.
+Yes, we should avoid pointless meetings, but if necessary, schedule one.

 10) Maintain Your Professionalism

-Don’t get mad, just step away and come back when you’re ready to approach the problem.
-Instructional design is stressful and we have to deal with a lot of moving parts.
-Through all of the stress and difficulties, there’s no excuse for not being professional.
+Don’t get mad.
+Just step away and return when ready to approach the problem.
+Instructional design can be stressful, and we must deal with many moving parts.
+Despite the stress and difficulties, there’s no excuse for not being professional.

-You may even be working with someone who doesn’t see things the way you do even though you’re the learning expert.
-Do your best to work with them and provide guidance but realize that you’re not going to win every fight even if you’re the expert in training.
+You may even be working with someone who doesn’t see things as you do, even though you’re the learning expert.
+Do your best to work with them and provide guidance, but realize you won’t win every fight, even if you’re the training expert.

 Wrap Up

-By following these commandments for being an instructional designer you’ll better your craft and be better at your job.
-Always remember it comes down to providing value and helping your organization thrive.
+By following these commandments, you’ll improve your craft and become better at your job as an instructional designer.
+Remember that it all comes down to providing value and helping your organization thrive.

 The 10 Commandments Of An Instructional Designer

-We found this ancient stone tablet from biblical times with the 10 instructional design commandments.
+We found this ancient stone tablet with the ten instructional design commandments from biblical times.
 Enjoy!

 Almost every part of these commandments comes down to focusing what you’re doing on business goals and how you can help employees achieve those goals.
-If you do that then you will be creating meaningful and effective training.
+If you do that, you will create meaningful and effective training.

 Just remember to always…

-These will not only help you become a better instructional designer but also help your organization thrive.
-Working with an instructional design consultant who follows these 10 commandments and more will ensure your next project is a success.
+These commandments will help you become a better instructional designer and ensure the success of your organization.
+Working with an instructional design consultant who adheres to these commandments will ensure the success of your next project.

 Leave a Comment